Swain House Primary School

-- Teaching is based on in-depth knowledge of a child’s strengths and difficulties and builds on what they can already do or understand.
+- Teaching is based on in-depth knowledge of your child’s strengths and difficulties and builds on what they can already do or understand.

-- Teaching is carefully planned to help a child to meet their personalised targets or to fill an identified gap in knowledge or understanding.
+- Teaching is carefully planned to help your child to meet their personalised targets or to fill an identified gap in knowledge or understanding.

-- Teaching takes into account a child’s preferred way of learning and may include the use of additional equipment.
+- Teaching takes into account your child’s preferred way of learning and may include the use of additional equipment.

-- The use of specific strategies (possibly identified by the SENCo or outside agencies) to fulfil your child’s needs.
+- The use of specific strategies (possibly identified by the SENCo or outside agencies) to meet your child’s needs.

 Specific small group work

-- An intervention run by a teacher or teaching assistant which is specially focussed on helping a small group of children to meet their individualised targets.
+An intervention run by a teacher or Teaching Assistant which is specially focused on helping a small group of children to meet their individualised targets.